This article was originally published in November 2020 and has since been updated with the latest in biotechs fighting mosquito-borne diseases.

 One key example of a non-GMO approach in controlling mosquito-borne diseases is the global non-profit World Mosquito Program.
-The program produces and releases into the wild a strain of Aedes mosquito that is infected with a type of bacteria called Wolbachia.
+The program produces and releases into the wild a strain of Aedes mosquito that is infected with a bacterial genus called Wolbachia.
 Mosquitoes infected with these bacteria — which are harmless to humans — don’t die; the insects simply transmit fewer common mosquito-borne infections such as dengue.

 Recently, this Wolbachia approach seems to have made a major breakthrough.
-In late-August, researchers revealed that the approach had sliced dengue transmission by 77% in regions of the city Yogyakarta in Indonesia.
+In 2021, researchers revealed that the approach had sliced dengue transmission by 77% in regions of the city Yogyakarta in Indonesia.

 Though promising, a drawback of this approach is that the researchers have to inject the bacteria into mosquito eggs, a process that isn’t easy to scale.
 To help with this, the initiative aims to bring in assistance from the private sector.

 “Scaling up production of enough mosquitoes to meet demand is our biggest challenge,” said Dale Amtsberg, senior media & PR advisor at the World Mosquito Program.
 “We have partnered with French insect production startup InnovaFeed to help take our mosquito production to an industrial scale.”